-Essendon Keilor College has a number of programs and strategies in place to build a positive and inclusive school culture and relationships to promote wellbeing.
-We strive to foster a school culture that prevents bullying behaviour by modelling, encouraging and teaching behaviour that demonstrates acceptance, kindness and respect.
+Essendon Keilor College has a number of programs and strategies in place to build a positive and inclusive school culture.
+We strive to foster a school culture that prevents bullying behaviour by modelling and encouraging behaviour that demonstrates acceptance, kindness and respect.

-Bullying prevention at Essendon Keilor College is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
+Bullying prevention at Essendon Keilor College is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effective way to prevent and address bullying.
 At our school: